 ImmunoPrecise Reports Financial Results and Recent Business Highlights for First Quarter Fiscal Year 2022

-IMMUNOPRECISE ANTIBODIES LTD. (the "Company" or "IPA") (NASDAQ: IPA) (TSX VENTURE: IPA) a leader in full-service, therapeutic antibody discovery and development, today announced that it will host a conference call to discuss its financial results and recent business highlights for first quarter fiscal year 2022, on September 9, 2021, after the close of market.
-The financial results will be issued in a press release prior to the call.
-ImmunoPrecise management will host the conference call followed by a pre-submitted question-and-answer period.
-Investors interested in submitting questions ahead of the call are encouraged to email the Company’s investor relations representative.
+IMMUNOPRECISE ANTIBODIES LTD. (the “Company” or “IPA”) (NASDAQ: IPA) (TSX VENTURE: IPA), a leader in full-service therapeutic antibody discovery and development, today announced financial results for first quarter fiscal year 2022, which ended July 31, 2021.

 |